A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and Redshift: METHODS FOR MODELING INFRARED GALAXIES AS CO PROXIES

-As shown in Figure~\ref{fig:calib_cuve}, the standard deviation of the mock thumbnail cubes gradually increases with increasing input scatter.
+As shown in Figure~\ref{fig:calib_cuve}, the standard deviation in the mock thumbnail cubes gradually increases with increasing input scatter.
 The horizontal, dashed line represents the standard deviation measured in the real map.
-The scatter in the real maps can be consequently inferred from the intersection points, marked as squares in the Figure.
-On average, we find a scatter of $\sim 0.33 \pm 0.04$\,dex, with no obvious systematic dependence on redshift or stellar mass.
-Note that the maps are confusion-noise limited and thus the calibration curves start at the level of the noise floor rather than zero.
+The scatter in the real maps can be consequently inferred from the intersection points, marked as squares in the figure.
+Since the maps are confusion-noise limited, the calibration curves do not start at zero, but rather at some noise floor equivalent to the standard deviation obtained by thumbnail stacking on random, non-source positions.
+A more detailed justification of this method based on end-to-end simulations is provided in Appendix~\ref{sec:A1}.